 In 1643, as a member of the Levant Company, he journeyed to Arabia on a trading mission.
 Here, on the 16th October he became separated from his companions and, as dusk fell, he became aware that a lion circled him but did not attack.
 In the morning his companions found him sleeping peacefully, with the lion’s footprints all around him.

 On his return to London, Sir John, in gratitude for his providential deliverance, made generous gifts to various good causes.
 His will (1649) established the annual commemorative sermon known as the ‘Lion Sermon’ which is still preached at St. Katharine Cree Church, in the City of London every October.
 The bequest provided for the expenses of the sermon, to contain a lion theme, and an amount to be distributed “amongst the poor of the parish on the same day”.

 Last year our volunteer Dinah James, having talked about the story of the crests many times, was able to attend the 370th anniversary of The Lion Sermon.
 She said “I found the font, with the Gayer coat of arms, and the engraved brass floor place which covers the grave site….
 I enjoyed my visit enormously”.

-It is hoped that the service will take place again this year on Thursday 15th October (subject to virus recommendations).
-Please consult the website https://stkatharinecree.com/what_is_on/92-371st-lion-sermon-join-us-thursday-15th-october-2020-1-00pm/ for further details.
+The service will next take place on Thursday 13th October, 2022.
+Please consult the website https://www.stkatharinecree.org/lion-sermon for further details.